mirror/chromium/docs/chromeos_build_instructions.md

 Chromium OS device, run the following in your chromium checkout:

     $ gn gen out/Default --args='target_os="chromeos"'
-    $ ninja -C out/Default
+    $ ninja -C out/Default -j32

 NOTE: You may wish to replace 'Default' with something like 'Cros' if you switch back and forth between Linux and Chromium OS builds, or 'Debug' if you want to differentiate between Debug and Release builds (see below) or DebugCros or whatever you like.

-Now, when you build, you will build with Chromium OS features turned on.
+NOTE: If using goma increase -j32 (which controls parallelization) to something higher, 500 or 1000.

 See [GN Build Configuration](https://www.chromium.org/developers/gn-build-configuration) for more information about configuring your build.